History of Mikaela Shiffrin in Timeline

 March 9, 2018: Second Consecutive World Cup Overall Title

-On March 9, 2018, Mikaela Shiffrin secured her second consecutive World Cup overall title with five races remaining in the season.
-She also won the slalom at the World Cup Finals in Åre, Sweden, marking her 12th win of the season.
-This tied her with Lindsey Vonn for the second-most World Cup wins in a single season by a woman.
+On March 9, 2018, Mikaela Shiffrin secured her second consecutive World Cup overall title with five races left in the season.
+At the World Cup Finals in Åre, Sweden, she won the slalom, tying with Lindsey Vonn for the second-most World Cup wins in a single season by a woman.

-On December 2, 2018, Mikaela Shiffrin won a super-G race in Lake Louise, Canada, becoming the only alpine skier, male or female, to win all six alpine skiing disciplines including slalom, giant slalom, downhill, super-G, combined, and parallel slalom.
-Shiffrin became the seventh woman to win in the five more traditional disciplines.
+On December 2, 2018, Mikaela Shiffrin won a super-G race in Lake Louise, becoming the only alpine skier ever, male or female, to win all six currently contested alpine skiing disciplines: slalom, giant slalom, downhill, super-G, combined, and parallel slalom.

 December 8, 2018: Second Super-G Win at St. Moritz